sokolovskyi-dev/vite-react-template/README.md

 3. Choose a name (e.g. my-app)

-4. Clone your new repository:
+4. Clone your new repository  and **Remove lock-files from .gitignore**:

 ```bash
 git clone https://github.com/YOUR_USERNAME/my-app